Increase of additional property expenses 2022/2023

 Due to the current situation, the additional property expenses will increase.
 This affects both, heating costs as well as electricity costs.
+How much will my additional property expenses increase?
 We recommend our housing providers to continue to charge an «all-in» rent and to integrate the expected cost increase in the rent.

 Our recommendation